dasch-swiss/dsp-api/docs/05-internals/design/api-v2/ontology-management.md

 - Creating and updating ontologies in response to API requests.
 - Ensuring that all user-created ontologies are consistent and conform to [knora-base](../../../02-dsp-ontologies/knora-base.md).

-When Knora starts, the ontology responder receives a `LoadOntologiesRequestV2` message.
-It then:
+When Knora starts it will load all ontologies from the triplestore into the ontology cache:

 1. Loads all ontologies found in the triplestore into suitable Scala data structures, which include indexes of relations between entities (e.g. `rdfs:subClassOf` relations),